Welcome to

 If compounds like LSD, Ketamine, and MDMA already exist, why bother creating research chemicals that are chemically related to them?
 One of the driving factors for the teams of chemists who create new RCs is to hopefully create new therapeutic compounds, which may allow for medicinal use and treatments, personal growth and healing, while at the same time remaining within the law.
 There are some individuals who have built their life off of this philosophy.

 One such individual is the famous chemist, Alexander (Sasha) Shulgin.
-This man is known for the creation of nearly 200 psychoactive compounds with a plethora of effects that were carefully documented in his works: PiHKAL and TiHKAL.
+This man is known for the creation of nearly 200 psychoactive compounds with a plethora of effects that were carefully documented along with his wife, Ann Shulgin, in his works: PiHKAL and TiHKAL.
 Many chemists have recreated some of these discoveries, while others have tried to tinker with various chemical makeups in order to create new compounds.
 There are many in the research chemical world who aspire to follow in his footsteps to this day.

 Aside from the desire to create new substances for the purpose of facilitating growth, research chemicals are sometimes created merely as a means to circumvent the law.
 There are some chemists who spend countless hours devoting their time to developing alternatives that are just a bit different than the parent compound, which usually results in the newly made compound being “legal” as its chemical structure is not defined by any laws.